liliankasem/logicapps/README.md

 8. Click `Sign in` and follow the process to authenticate the office 365 connection
 9. Make sure to hit `Save`

 Once complete, a `connection.json` file will be generated for you, and the `local.settings.json` should be updated to contain the key for the office365 connection.
-If you provided the the workflow variables mentioned above, the Logic App should connect to a pre-existing connection instead of creating a new one.
+If you provided the workflow variables mentioned above, the Logic App should connect to a pre-existing connection instead of creating a new one.
 You can always go back into the designer and change the connection.

 > NOTE: When you recreate the `Send an email` action, the parameter used for the to address will be removed.
-If you want to parameterize this value, update the `workflow.json` file so that it uses app settings for the email address `To": "@appsetting('emailAddress')"`
+If you want to parameterize this value, update the `workflow.json` file so that
+> it uses app settings for the email address `To": "@appsetting('emailAddress')"`

 ### VS Code